yo-main/vif/docs/src/language-design.md

 That can be weird, but I feel that coupled with the notion of mutability, it will bring many benefits to the Vif, and, I hope, more performance because we are cloning/copying less things than passing by values.

-But since I know nothing about programing language really, I'm probably wrong.
-Actually I reduced Vif's performance by half after having struggled for weeks to implement the passing by reference.....

 ## Class & interface